goodwiins/prompt-injection-defense/paper/my_papper.md

 **Abstract**

 Large Language Model (LLM) agents are increasingly deployed in multi-agent systems where they interact with untrusted users and other agents.
 This expands the attack surface for prompt injection, allowing malicious instructions to propagate through the system which is a phenomenon known as "prompt infection."
 Existing defenses often focus on single-turn interactions or suffer from high false positive rates (over-defense) on benign prompts containing trigger words.
 We propose a comprehensive three-layer defense framework (Detection, Coordination, Response) designed specifically for multi-agent environments.
 Our system features an ensemble detector combining semantic embeddings with heuristic patterns, trained using a **Balanced Intent Training (BIT)** strategy to minimize over-defense.
-We evaluate our approach on four public benchmarks (SaTML, deepset, LLMail, NotInject), achieving **98.8% accuracy**, **100% recall**, **90.9% precision**, and **<2% False Positive Rate (FPR)** on the NotInject over-defense benchmark.
+We evaluate our approach on four public benchmarks (SaTML, deepset, LLMail, NotInject), achieving **98.7% accuracy** [95% CI: 98.0-99.1%], **100% recall** [92.9-100%], and **1.4% False Positive Rate** [0.9-2.1%] on the NotInject over-defense benchmark.
 Our BIT training strategy effectively eliminates over-defense while maintaining perfect attack detection, with latency ranging from **2-5ms** depending on hardware configuration.

 ---